fbpx

 What Will the IRS Do Next?

-It will wait for a response.
 For the IRS, the best-case scenario is that a taxpayer receiving the notice will pay their due balance.
 You can do so via a mailed check, by visiting an IRS office, or, most conveniently, over the internet.
 No fuss, no muss, and you’re avoiding any potential penalties or interest rates that might otherwise be headed your way.

 If you ignore the IRS Notice CP14 or wait too long, the IRS will begin applying pressure on your account by raising your debt with monthly penalties.
-The monthly penalty for failing to pay your owed taxes by the due date is 0.5 percent, up to a cumulative 25 percent after fifty months.
+The monthly penalty for failing to pay the full amount of your owed taxes by the due date is 0.5 percent, up to a cumulative 25 percent after fifty months.
 If you’re late by even a few days, that first 0.5 percent will apply.

 How You Should Respond to IRS Notice CP14